-The elements of geography course are the study of the geographical features of the planet as well as how geographers believed this features were formed.
+This course is the study of the geographical features of the planet as well as how geographers believed those features were formed.
 It will examine how maps have been developed and used to explore specific regions of the earth.
 An exploration of how man through the various cultures found on earth has interacted on the planet and at its various locations at an introductory level will be explored.